ImChamZ/omdb-search-app/README.md

 ## Installation

-Make sure that you have Node.js v12.15.0 and NPM version 6.13.0 or above installed.
+Make sure that you have Node.js v12.15.0 and NPM version 6.13.0 or above installed in your local environment.

-Clone this repo using
+Clone this repo to the desired local directory using

 ```bash
   git clone --depth=1 https://github.com/ImChamZ/omdb-search-app.git <YOUR_PROJECT_NAME>
 ```
-Move to the appropriate directory
+Navigate into the project folder using

 ```bash
   cd <YOUR_PROJECT_NAME>
 ```
-Navigate into the directory and run app for the first time using.
+Open a new terminal or open the project in a IDE you desired.
+Install npm package dependencies using(first time only).

 ```bash
   npm install
 ```

-Serve app in the development version using
+Serve the app in the development version using

 ```bash
   ng serve
 ```

 Go to 'http://localhost:4200' in your browser.
-OMDb Search App should up and running...
-Enjoy searching movies
+OMDb Search App should up and running.
+Enjoy searching movies...........

 ## Usage